satyambnsal/cairo-smart-contracts/Readme.md

 - Get **<PUBLIC_KEY>**, from **Privacy and Security** section in **Braavos**
 - To get classhash, open `https://testnet.starkscan.co/contract/<WALLET_ADDRESS>` link in browser. you should be able to see classhash for your account.

+# Other Useful commands

+1. Run `scarb --offline build` to build a project without updating dependencies.

 ## Important Links